University of Surrey Boat Club

 University of Surrey Boat Club (USBC) is the rowing club of the University of Surrey, England.
 The club rows out of Molesey Boat Club located on the River Thames and completes land training at Surrey Sports Park on the university's campus.

 Squads

 The University of Surrey Boat Club has beginner, senior and intermediate crews who all compete at races throughout the season and work hard during land and water sessions to help progress the club.

 Beginners

 The club has a large beginner programme that sees complete novices learn the basics of rowing, build technique and fitness to compete at some of the best events around the country.
 Furthermore, the programme aims to create the building blocks for progression onto the intermediate and senior rowing programmes.
+The club has had great success in the beginner categories in recent years winning 21 beginner medals between the 2021/22 and 2024/25 season.

 Seniors

 In recent years, the senior squad has been getting stronger.
 Integrating with Molesey Boat Club's development squad has seen Surrey athletes compete nationally and internationally and push for even larger events such as Henley Royal Regatta.